fahaddahmed/ScholarSoup/README.md

 ## Motivation 🎯

-This project was developed to simplify the search process for scholarships, making it more efficient and user-friendly.
-The idea stemmed from a personal need to streamline the often overwhelming task of finding relevant scholarships.
-Additionally, this project provided an opportunity to enhance my skills in web scraping, data handling, and Flask web development.
+I built this with the goal to simplify the search process for scholarships, making it more user-friendly.
+The idea stemmed from my own need to ease the task of finding relevant scholarships.
+Additionally, this project provids users an opportunity to enhance my skills in web scraping, data handling and Flask web development!

 ## Features ✨